raspberrypilearning/anime-expressions/en/step_2.md

 --- /task ---

+--- task ---

-You can now see that the text appears under the subheading and uses the default paragraph styling.
+**Test:** You can now see that the text appears under the subheading and uses the default paragraph styling.

 Well done!
 Your page now has a header, subheading and an introductory paragraph.

 ![A screenshot of the output of step 2.
 A webpage with a heading, subheading and introductory text.](images/step2-output.PNG)

+--- /task ---

+## Save your project

+Your project is saved automatically.
+If you return to the starter link in the same web browser then you will see your changes.

+--- collapse ---

+---
+title: I accidentally closed my web project
+---

+Click on the [starter project](https://trinket.io/html/2d58893157){:target="_blank"} link to open your project.
+If you are using the same web browser you will see your changes.

+--- /collapse ---

+--- collapse ---

+---
+title: If you have a Trinket account
+---

+Click the 'Remix' button to create a copy of the project in your Trinket account.
+This will save a copy of the trinket on your 'My Trinkets' profile.

---- save ---
+--- /collapse ---